arturdryomov/generics/tex/README.md

 * `ttf-droid`
 * `ttf-asana-math` (AUR)

-Asana Math also included in a `texlive-fontsextra` package, but it is very huge.
+Asana Math is also included in the `texlive-fontsextra` package, but it is very huge.
-If you have it installed, simply just don’t install `ttf-asana-math`.
+If you have it installed, simply don’t install the `ttf-asana-math` package.

 ## Other tools